 - Camera + batteries – I shoot with the Olympus OMD EM-1 Mark 3 and I bring at least 5 batteries with me.
 You'll need more if you're planning on doing any astrophotography or shooting video.

 - Portable Bluetooth speaker – The Bose SoundLink Revolve+ is excellent although be aware of noise restrictions at your campsite.

 - Extra batteries – These are AA or AAA batteries that could be for your headlamp or flashlight.

-- Portable car starter – This should just be in your car at all times.
+- Portable car starter – This car starter and power bank combination should just be in your car at all times.

 In terms of camping must haves, you'll want to keep your cooking tools pretty simple.
 For car camping specifically, doing everything with a portable grill will be your best bet.

 - Napoleon TravelQ Portable Grill – The Napoleon TravelQ 285 is the best on the market and what you'll like about it is that it has two separate burners you can control, and has an option griddle (for bacon and eggs) and rack you can add to make it feel like you're grilling in your own backyard.
 I compared it with the Weber and Napoleon beats those hands down.

 - Propane – Bring more mini propane tanks than you think you need.